Martin Bravo: Ultimate Fighting Championship

 Bravo made his official UFC debut against Claudio Puelles on November 5, 2016 in Mexico City, Mexico at The Ultimate Fighter Latin America 3 Finale.
 He won the fight via TKO in the second round in order to be crowned the Lightweight tournament title winner.

 In his second fight for the promotion, Bravo faced Humberto Bandenay on August 5, 2017 at UFC Fight Night: Pettis vs. Moreno.
 He lost the fight via knockout in the first round.

 Bravo faced Alex Caceres on July 6, 2018 at The Ultimate Fighter 27 Finale.
 He lost the fight via split decision.
 This fight earned him the Fight of the Night award.

 Bravo faced Steven Peterson on September 21, 2019 at UFC on ESPN+ 17.
 He lost the fight by knockout via a spinning back fist in the second round.

 Bravo was released by the UFC on February 11, 2020.

 Combate Global

 Bravo signed a multifight deal with Combate Global and is expected to make his debut in the main event of Combate Global: Bravo vs. Whitney on September 17, 2021.
 He won the bout via TKO in the first round.

 Bravo faced Jose Estrada on December 3, 2021 at Combate Global: Estrada vs. Bravo.
 He won the bout within the first round via armbar.

+Bravo next faced the undefeated Jose Ferreira on June 18, 2023 at Combate Global: Gomez vs. Somers.
+He would lose the fight via third round technical knockout.